geersch/nestjs-getting-started/docs/11-bonus-deploying-to-heroku.md

 ## Prerequisites

-For this chapter you'll need a Heroku account.
+For this chapter, you'll need a Heroku account.
 If you don't have one yet sign up here:

 https://signup.heroku.com/login